You use an ‘Event page’ when you want to build a page that allows your supporters to purchase tickets for a scheduled event.

 - Online event: Ticking this checkbox will retract Location details (see below) from this admin section and the event page.

 - Location: Set the location venue and address of your event (not applicable for online events).
-This field will pre-populate the same text block as Description (see above) when the editable event pages are created.
+This field will pre-populate into the same text block as Summary (see above) when the event page is first created.
+You can also insert this into the thanks email.

 This section of the admin panel allows you to set the tickets available for your event.